karunakar1308/devops-interview-prep/STAR-STORIES.md

 ### Q16: "How have you implemented GitOps with ArgoCD for Kubernetes deployments?"

-**S:** At Equifax and Apple, manual kubectl deployments and configuration drift were causing reliability issues in our Kubernetes environments.
+**S:** At Equifax, manual kubectl deployments and configuration drift were causing reliability issues in our Kubernetes environments.

 **T:** I needed to implement a GitOps approach using ArgoCD to make deployments declarative, auditable, and automated.